zdegerli/zdegerli/README.md

 Hi there!
 My name is Dilara, I am a business IT student at the University of Bremen in Germany.
 Aditionally, I work as a software developer.

+📫 How to reach me: https://www.linkedin.com/in/zeynep-dilara-değerliyurt

 ## Languages and tools 👩‍💻